© 2026 SimplyTrust Software Inc.

 Like all states, South Carolina recognizes formally executed wills and living trusts as valid estate planning tools.
 A standard will here requires 2 adult witnesses, and adding a notarized self-proving affidavit can streamline the probate process later.

-Financial powers of attorney here require both two witnesses and a notary, making South Carolina one of the stricter states for these documents.
-Plan to execute yours at a bank or attorney's office where you can satisfy all requirements at once.
-Healthcare proxies in South Carolina require both two witnesses and notarization, making it one of the stricter states for these documents.
-Plan to execute yours at a bank or attorney's office where you can satisfy all requirements at once.
+Financial powers of attorney here require both 2 witnesses and a notary, making South Carolina one of the stricter states for these documents.
+All requirements can be satisfied at once at a bank or attorney's office.
 The state adopted the Uniform Power of Attorney Act in 2017, modernizing its rules around financial powers of attorney.
-If you have older documents, it may be worth reviewing them to ensure they take advantage of the current law's protections.
+Documents created before 2017 may not reflect the current law's protections.

 Each county in South Carolina handles probate matters through its local court system.
 Click on any county to view specific court contact information, judges, filing procedures, and local requirements.